I can’t believe it’s real! My home office is totally unrecognizable compared to 5 weeks ago when I started the One Room Challenge(ORC).

 I LOVE my new three month dry erase calendar system!

-I really like that there is a single smooth header running across both blinds to create a nice separation.
+I really like that there is a single smooth header running across both blinds.
 It’s nice not to be on full view of the neighborhood if I’m working in the evening too.

 Here’s one final look coming straight in from the doors.
 I don’t know if I ever mentioned the ceiling fan swap.
 I found a mod white fan that works with the room so much better than old one.